Tate Donovan: Stage

 Donovan starred on stage with Amy Ryan in the Los Angeles production of Rabbit Hole.
 On Broadway, he played Alan Seymour in the 1994 Roundabout Theatre Company revival of Picnic and appeared in Amy's View with Judi Dench in 1999.
 Off Broadway, Donovan appeared with Glenn Fitzgerald in the 2001 production of Lobby Hero by Kenneth Lonergan, playing the role of the crooked cop Bill.
 Donovan has appeared in numerous productions at the Williamstown Theater Festival, including Once in a Lifetime, Under the Blue Sky, and The Glass Menagerie.
 He has also appeared at the Irish Repertory Theater in New York City.
 In 2011, he starred with Frances McDormand in the world premiere of David Lindsay-Abaire's play Good People at the Manhattan Theatre Club.

 Other work

 Donovan had a regular gig with traditional Irish band the McGuffins, with whom he released an album titled Wake Amusements.
 He plays the bodhrán and fiddle.

 As of May 2011, Donovan voices radio and video advertising for PNC Financial Services and volunteers with the Young Storytellers Program.

 Personal life

 Donovan was in a relationship with Sandra Bullock from 1990 to 1994, and Jennifer Aniston for two and a half years from 1995 to 1998.
 He later married writer Corinne Kingsbury on a Malibu, California beach in 2005.
 They divorced in 2008.
+He married Corry Scheuerman in 2015.

-In 2008, Donovan announced his support and campaigned for Barack Obama in the U.S. presidential election of 2008.
-Donovan also supported Obama in the 2012 presidential election.
+Donovan supported Barack Obama in the 2008 and 2012 presidential elections.